shredthaGNAR/list-of-my-starred-repos/README.md

 * [benibela/xidel](https://github.com/benibela/xidel): Command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern matching.
 It can also create new or transformed XML/HTML/JSON documents.
 * [StigNygaard/xIFr](https://github.com/StigNygaard/xIFr): Exif viewer WebExtension for Firefox [and Chrome] compatible webbrowsers
 * [koekeishiya/yabai](https://github.com/koekeishiya/yabai): A tiling window manager for macOS based on binary space partitioning
+* [hendrikbgr/YandexMail-Account-Creator](https://github.com/hendrikbgr/YandexMail-Account-Creator): 🚀 Create hundreds of free YandexMail Email Accounts in the matter of minutes 🚀
 * [ytdl-org/youtube-dl](https://github.com/ytdl-org/youtube-dl): Command-line program to download videos from YouTube.com and other video sites
 * [murrty/youtube-dl-gui](https://github.com/murrty/youtube-dl-gui): Download/Convert videos from websites without needing to learn command line
 * [oleksis/youtube-dl-gui](https://github.com/oleksis/youtube-dl-gui): A cross platform front-end GUI of the popular youtube-dl written in wxPython.